brandonkhor/cse15l-lab-reports/lab3.md

 This can be fixed by changing it to this:
 `result.add(s);`

+By removing the "0", since there is no index argument, the `add` method will default to appending `s` instead of prepending it, maintaining the order of the original list.

 ## Researching Commands

 The command that I choose is `find`